miamtech/mealz-documentation/web_sdk_versioned_docs/version-8.5/set-up-and-usage/inform-the-library.md

 ---
-sidebar_position: 3
+sidebar_position: 2
 ---

-# Configure library context
+# Inform the library

 ## Inform the library of who you are